 - Assess current workforce in terms of skills, abilities, experiences and capabilities; assess staffing impacts

-- Develop/implement training strategies and plans to close learning gaps
+- Develop/implement training strategies and development programs to close learning gaps

 For expert help on your company’s ERP change management journey, contact Ultra today to get started.